carrieMrJ/Group4-Automatic-Conformance-Checking-insights-in-Celonis/README.md

 # Group4-Automatic-Conformance-Checking-insights-in-Celonis
 ## Docker Set-up
 Build docker image
-`docker build -t .Dockerfile`
+`docker image build -t [IMAGE] .`
 Run your docker
-`docker-compose up`
+`docker run -p 5000:5000 -d [IMAGE]`
 After doing this you will get all the necessary packages installed
+Then Access the service on the specified port (i.e. 5000).
+In any browser, type `http://127.0.0.1:5000` or `localhost:5000`

 ## Project Structure
 **Home**